 Have you ever made a cringe-worthy typo?
 I have.
 Embarrassing typos reflect on your expertise for creating detailed oriented reports and other work product for attorneys.
 Knowing how to proofread your work product makes the difference between something that makes you ashamed and something that makes you proud.

 Sound harsh?
-There are a lot of typos in everyday signs, on the internet in ads – who cares?
+There are a lot of typos in everyday signs, on the internet and in ads – who cares?
 Attorneys do.
 It is not acceptable to turn in work with typos.
 Period.
 End of story.

-Having said that no one is perfect.
+Having said that, no one is perfect.
 My goal is to be as clear and accurate as possible.
 I use some techniques to proofread that you might find valuable.

 1. Proofread when you are fresh.
 Is this when you first wake up?
 Right after dinner?
 Do this work when you are most alert and able to focus.

 2. Avoid last-minute proofing.
 Whenever possible, write your report, walk away from it and look at it again the next day.
 I know, sometimes attorneys are in a rush, but you will do a better job proofing if you allow the report to settle overnight before you look at it again.

 3. Print it out.
 It is easier for most writers to spot errors on paper rather than on a monitor.
 Get out the red pen and go to work.

 4. I’m going to assume for these tips that you are writing a report.
 Look at it in stages.
 For example, you might first read the body of the report for typos that spell check does not catch.
 You know those pesky ones, like int he, and form versus from and trial versus trail.

 5. That is my next point.
 You may habitually make the same mistakes.
 Look for the words you commonly misspell.